android-sms-gateway/docs-web/docs/integration/webhooks.md

 ## Troubleshooting

-- Ensure the device can reach the internet and that there are no firewalls blocking outgoing requests.
+- Ensure the device can reach your server and that there are no firewalls blocking outgoing requests.
 - Validate that the webhook URL is correct and the server is running.
 - Check the server logs for any errors during the webhook POST request handling.